 Customer service – Hotjar, Continual.ly, Freshdesk

 Hotjar has a free plan and is just awesome.
-Can save videos of how visitors interact with your website.
-Gives you a lot of insight into which parts of your site needs to change.
+It can save videos of how visitors interact with your website.
+It gives you a lot of insight into which parts of your site need to change.

 Recently I got a no brainer lifetime deal for Continual.ly through Appsumo.com

 It is the little round chat widgets you see in the bottom corner of sites nowadays which helps to capture leads.

 Appsumo is one of my go-to places for best deals.
 Especially for software as it is all lifetime one-time payment based.

 Freshdesk is our help desk and ticketing system.